 As some of you know I am a poet, and I like graphics a fair amount.
 Unfortunately there was no chance it would run Photoshop with a 1GHz processor and 512Mb of RAM, though I did get Office 2000 working on it through a USB disc drive so poetry it was.

 Surprisingly itís easy to use, you get a nipple like on the old IBM Thinkpads as a mouse and a left and right click down the left hand side.
 It actually looks like youíre playing with a games console until people look at it up close, especially with the built in stylus, then it looks something like a Nintendo DS, especially because of how slimline it is

+Well, what do we reckon?
+Are they worth getting?
+Look at it this way: they're (spec-wise) an Asus Eee 701, (30Gb Hard drive, 1GHz processor, 512Mb RAM) but a lot more portable, a fair amount more unique, and actually run XP without problem.
 Unfortunately, they also get very warm when used to their full, and the typing wouldn't be as fast.
 Also £100 extra 2nd hand is a lot more to pay.
 It's up to you whether the advantages balance out the disadvantages or not, but I for one am glad I got this over a netbook